Tools

 Each card shows the tool name, a short description, and a toggle switch.
 Clicking anywhere on the card toggles the tool.
 Cards use a semi-transparent surface variant background.

 Only individually toggleable tools appear in the grid.
-Tools whose only control is a master toggle in Settings → Agent (memory, scheduling, heartbeat, email, SMS) are not listed here — they appear and disappear with their feature switch.
+Tools whose only control is a master toggle in Settings → Agent (memory, scheduling, heartbeat, email, SMS, notifications) are not listed here — they appear and disappear with their feature switch.
+The same applies to tools gated by a capability rather than a setting: the Android sandbox tools follow the sandbox switch, and desktop's manage_process follows the shell switch.

 Chat UI